Hongi Hika: Journey to England and subsequent warfare: 1820–1825

-Hongi Hika returned to the Bay of Islands on 4 July 1821.
+Hongi returned to the Bay of Islands on 4 July 1821.
 He travelled together with Waikato and Kendall, aboard the Speke which was transporting convicts to New South Wales and from there on the Westmoreland.
 He was reported to have exchanged many of the presents he received in England for muskets in New South Wales, to the dismay of the missionaries, and to have picked up several hundred muskets that were waiting for him.
 The muskets had been ordered by Baron Charles de Thierry whom Hongi met at Cambridge, England.
 De Theirry traded the muskets for land in the Hokianga, although De Theirry's claim to the land was later disputed.
 Hongi was able to uplift the guns without them being paid for.
 He also obtained a large quantity of gunpowder, ball ammunition, swords and daggers.

-Using the weapons he had obtained in Australia, within months of his return Hongi led a force of around 2,000 warriors (of whom over 1,000 were armed with muskets) against those of the Ngāti Pāoa chief, Te Hinaki, at Mokoia and Mauinaina pa (Māori forts) on the Tamaki River (now Panmure).
+Using the weapons he had obtained in Australia, within months of his return Hongi led a force of around 2,000 warriors (of whom over 1,000 were armed with muskets) against those of the Ngāti Pāoa chief, Te Hinaki, at Mokoia and Mauinaina pā (Māori forts) on the Tamaki River (now Panmure).
 This battle resulted in the death of Hinaki and hundreds, if not thousands, of Ngāti Paoa men, women and children.
 This battle was in revenge for a previous defeat in around 1795, in which Ngāpuhi had sustained heavy losses.
 Deaths in this one action during the intertribal Musket Wars may have outnumbered all deaths in 25 years of the later New Zealand Wars.
-He wore the suit of armour that had been gifted by King George VI during this battle; it saved his life, leading to rumours of his invincibility.
+Hongi wore the suit of armour that had been gifted by King George IV during this battle; it saved his life, leading to rumours of his invincibility.
 Hongi and his warriors then moved down to attack the Ngāti Maru pā of Te Tōtara, which he had previously attacked in 1817.
 Hongi and his warriors pretended to be interested in a peace deal and then attacked that night while the Ngāti Maru guard was down.
 Hundreds were killed and a much larger number, as many as 2,000, were captured and taken back to the Bay of Islands as slaves.
 Again, this battle was in revenge for a previous defeat before the age of muskets, in 1793.